Sustainable meetings & events

-From electronic application forms to virtual conference apps – "green" meetings and events don’t only protect our environment, they’re also good for the image and leave a lasting impression on the participants.
+From electronic application forms to virtual conference apps – sustainable meetings and events don’t only protect our environment; they also have a positive effect on the company image and leave a lasting impression on participants.

-Instead of causing huge piles of garbage and long traffic jams, events nowadays strive toward energy efficiency, avoiding waste and an environmentally friendly journey to and from the event.
-So-called "green meetings and events" are highly popular in the tourism sector, because sustainable events contribute to the protection of the environment, support regional supply chains, take social responsibility, and leave a good impression on the community, guests, customers and sponsors.
+Instead of generating huge piles of garbage and causing long traffic jams, events nowadays strive toward energy efficiency, avoiding waste, and an environmentally friendly journey to and from the event.
+So-called green meetings and events are highly popular in the tourism sector, because sustainable events contribute to the protection of the environment, support regional supply chains, take social responsibility, and leave a good impression on the community, guests, customers and sponsors.
 Bern Welcome is committed to a sustainable tourism sector in Bern and its surroundings and actively promotes sustainable change.

-If you are planning a "green meeting" or a «green event», looking for a keynote speaker specialized in sustainability or want to organize a climate-friendly team event, Bern is the perfect place – here’s why.
+If you are planning an environmentally conscious meeting or conference, looking for a keynote speaker specialised in sustainability, or want to organise a climate-friendly team event, Bern is the perfect place – here’s why.

 Topics related to energy and the environment are part of the most important economical and scientific clusters in the greater Bern area.